 Whether you are looking for the best part to stay in London for sightseeing, dining, theaters, museums, shopping, or easy transportation options, this neighborhood truly has it all!

 It’s here that you’ll find the famous Trafalgar Square and the National Gallery, and the most famous London theaters.
-Big Ben and Palace of Westminster are less than 15 minutes walk, just as the famous London Eye across the river.
+Big Ben and the Palace of Westminster are less than 15 minutes walk, just as the famous London Eye across the river.
 Buckingham Palace is 20 minutes walk, and there are countless shopping and dining options within a radius of 5-10 minutes walk.

 Covent Garden is just a 4-minute walk from Charing Cross.
 It’s the perfect place to find unique gifts and treasures, with lots of indy markets and stalls.
 Plus there are lots of bars, restaurants, and street entertainers.
 Also Chinatown is immediately to the north, so you’ll never run out of good options for dinner.